-Available to universities to stream via Kanopy, and on DVD from Amazon.
+Available to stream via Kanopy, and on DVD.

 A West Bank Palestinian journalist, Emad, gets a camera after his fourth son Gibreel is born and subsequently captures five years in the life (with five different cameras, as the title suggests), as Gibreel celebrates birthdays in the dangerous world around him.
 How a film set in a disturbing reality also manages to be so funny and warm is kind of a miracle, but Emad and Guy Davidi’s Oscar-nominated film does just that.
 Here are people trying to maintain a sense of normalcy, to live life where there are kids’ birthday parties and roads are paved, while bombs go off and children are arrested by Israeli soldiers.

 Actress/filmmaker Sarah Polley’s multi-layered, fascinating story of her search for her (possibly) “real” father, and relationship with the father who really raised her, Michael Polley.
 As well as a portrayal of her own complex mother, an actress.
 Polley uses unusual storytelling methods at times here to get at a greater truth.
 With whatever “tricks” she employs here, ultimately, it’s to a purpose and all quite moving.